 - Shop Your Closet & Kid’s Backpack First.
 You’d be amazed how many supplies your child still has from the previous year.
 Always start by going through what you already got before you head to Target or Walmart.

 - NEVER Buy Everything From 1 Store.
 If you go into a single store and buy everything on your child’s list you’re bound to pay full price on stuff that is likely on sale right next door at a competing store.

 - Price Match Items.
 If you don’t want to drive around town looking for deals just price match items at Walmart or Target.
-They’ll happily price match screaming deals from Office Depot, Staples, Office Max, Best Buy and others.
+They’ll happily price match screaming deals from Office Depot, Staples, Office Max, and Best Buy.

 ~ The simple chicken.
 So cute.
 So delicious.
 And apparently…so expensive.
 According to Reuters there is a breed of rooster here in the U.S. that is having fertility issues and leading to a decrease in eggs getting fertilized.
 You learn something new every day, huh?
 Here are some tips to fight back against rising poultry costs.